Capture of Fricourt: Strategic developments

 In July 1915, Joseph Joffre the head of Grand Quartier Général (Commander in Chief of the French Army) held the first inter-Allied conference at Chantilly and in December 1915, a second conference resolved to conduct simultaneous attacks by the French, Russian, British and Italian armies.
 For the British, Flanders was the main theatre of operations but in February 1916, Haig accepted Joffre's plan for a combined attack astride the Somme river to begin around 1 July; in April the British Cabinet accepted the necessity of an offensive in France.
 The nature of a joint offensive on the Somme began to change almost immediately, when the German army began the Battle of Verdun on 21 February.
 In March, Ferdinand Foch had proposed an offensive on a 45 km front between Lassigny and the Somme and a British attack on a 25 km front from the Somme to Thiepval, with 42 French and 25 British divisions.
 French divisions intended for the joint offensive were diverted to Verdun and the offensive was eventually reduced to a main effort by the British, with a supporting attack by one French army.
 British planning for the offensive began in April, with a Fourth Army proposal for a methodical advance to the high ground around Thiepval, thence to the Bapaume–Péronne road.
-Haig rejected the concept and required the British objective on the Somme to be the capture of the ridge north of Péronne, to assist the French cross the Somme further south.
+Haig rejected the concept and required the British objective on the Somme to be the capture of the ridge north of Péronne, to assist the French to cross the Somme further south.
 Diversion of French divisions to Verdun and the assumption by the British of the main role in the Somme offensive led to revisions of the plan towards a more ambitious attempt at strategic attrition, by a breakthrough and a battle of manoeuvre with distant objectives.